cod-ate/Minor_Projects/README.md

 # Minor_Projects
-Projects using Java and Spring JDBC
+Projects using Java Concepts and Spring JDBC